TEXAS STATE OPTICAL FRY ROAD IN KATY, TX

 What Is Presbyopia?

 As we reach middle age, particularly after age 40, it is common to start to experience difficulty with reading and performing other tasks that require near vision.
 This is because, with age, the lens of our eye becomes increasingly inflexible, making it harder to focus on close objects.
-This condition is called presbyopia and eventually, it happens to everyone who reaches old age to some extent.

 Read More »